SeUniVr/EtherSolve/README.md

 ### Gradle

-To build from source and run the project you should use gradle (minimum supported version: *5.2.1*).
+To build from source and run the project you should use gradle (minimum Gradle supported version: *5.2.1*).
+To build from source **Java 8** is required.

 EtherSolve is composed of five modules.
 - **Core**: it contains the main procedures to parse the bytecode and build the CFG.